 Source Cite Room and Responsible Parties:

-A designate from the journal planning a source cite is required to sign up for the use of a source cite area and make arrangements with the circulation staff to sign out all Law Library books needed for the source cite.
-The circulation staff will create a patron record including the name and e-mail address of the article editor.
-For example: Yale Law Journal/(article author) C/o (name of article editor) Firstname.firstname.lastname@example.org.
+The editor of the journal planning a source cite is required to sign up for the use of a source cite area and make arrangements with the circulation staff to sign out all Law Library books needed for the source cite.
+The circulation staff will create a library record for your journal, including the name and e-mail address of the editor.

 The main contact for journal editors for research assistance is Margaret Chisholm.
 She also alerts the reference staff when a source-cite will occur to ensure the staff is available and knowledgeable of the article topic.
 If you would like a special consultation on source-citing or researching footnotes, please use the form here.

 Use of the Collection:

 In an effort to provide equitable access to our materials we request that Supreme Court Reporters, Federal Reporters and the Federal Supplement be gathered from the stacks.
 Further we ask that materials shelved in the Reading Room be charged out to a source cite and returned to the circulation desk for check in at the end of the evening.

 - Eli Express: Books from other libraries on the Yale campus must be borrowed and returned by the individual who borrows the books for the source cite.
 The library staff will not borrow books through Eli Express for source cites.
 The Law Library staff is unable to intercede with questions regarding fines from other libraries on this campus.